yashar0x/JSEncrypted-Fuzzer/README.md

 ![Screenshot](./img/SC2.jpg)

-The app will derives the public key from the hidden input:
+The app will derive the public key from the hidden input:

 ![Screenshot](./img/SC3.jpg)